If you would like to read any of my papers but cannot access them, please get in touch and I can send you a copy.

 During the Medieval Period in Denmark the Little Ice Age started.
 This study examines the consequences from the skeletal remains from two cemetery collections.

-Reference to paper in The International Journal of Paleopathology (2019)
+Link to paper in The International Journal of Paleopathology (2019)

 A tale of two cities: A comparison of urban and rural trauma in Medieval Denmark